Blue1993/BAPA/README.md

 # BAPA
-BAPA is a neural network for predicting binding affinity of protein-ligand complexes.
-The network was trained with PDBbind databased and tested with CASF and CSAR "scoring power" benchmark.
+BAPA is a convolutional neural network model for predicting binding affinity of protein-ligand complexes.
+The network was trained with PDBbind databased and tested with CASF and CSAR "scoring power" benchmark datasets.
+The related paper is now under revision for Bioinformatics.

 # Requirements
 python 3.6.8